witlesswitness/EasyBot/README.md

 **© 2020 Alex Harris and Charles Timmons**

   *This is for educational purposes only.
-Feel free to test this on your own network, but we do not condone this being used for any unauthorized or illegal activites.*
+Feel free to test this on your own network and change the code to fit your needs, but we do not condone this being used for any unauthorized or illegal activites.*